-"After the forceful invasion and overthrow of the Soviet Government by the Allies and under the false pretenses of Checho-Slovaks and the Russians Capitalists in the City of Vladovostok and all over Siberia, began a terrible oppres-sion of the Russian Working Class.
+"After the forceful invasion and overthrow of the Soviet Government by the Allies and under the false pretenses of Checho-Slovaks and the Russians Capitalists in the City of Vladovostok and all over Siberia, began a terrible oppression of the Russian Working Class.
 "Thousands upon thousands of Working people, peasants

-In this needy hour, when a part of the Russian Workingmen and peasants are strangled between the armies of the International Capitalists, while the other part on the other side of Ural is bleeding to death in the uneven struggle with the enemies on all sides, in this hour we are turning to you with the following demands.
+"Every day new cemeteries have sprung up, thousands of other comrades were thrown into jail and at present are rotting there without any charge against them.
+Their wives and children are suffering from hunger and cold because they have no means of assistance, except from the Workingmen's Organizations, which are in existence illegally.
+However, need is very great and the Russian Organizations can be of little assistance with their meagre means.
+Furthermore, very many factories are closed and the workers are unmen and peasants are strangled between the armies of the International Capitalists, while the other part on the other side of Ural is bleeding to death in the uneven struggle with the enemies on all sides, in this hour we are turning to you with the following demands.
 "Protest against the organized killing of your brothers.